VolkanGurbuz/VirtualBank/README.md

 # Spring Framework 5:

 The application is a simple Spring Boot 2 / Spring Framework 5 web application.
-It is used to build  on VirtualBankSystem
+It is used to build  on VirtualBankSystem.

+There are two services are working.

+mvn clean install
+docker-compose up -d

 ## Getting Your Development Environment Setup